Zhexi7777777/CRT_Buddy/README.md

 - **Retro UI**: Uses DinkieBitmap pixel fonts and CRT-style effects for an authentic old-school look.
 - **Customizable Effects**: Includes Y2K text effects, particle animations, and more.
 - **Cross-Platform**: Runs on Windows, macOS, and Linux (Python 3.8+).
+ - **AI Hub**: Built-in AI chat, image generation, and a typing game using an OpenAI-compatible API.

 ## Installation